ncbi/amr/README.md

 The only required arguments are either
 `-p <protein_fasta>` for proteins or `-n <nucleotide_fasta>` for nucleotides.
 We also provide an automatic update mechanism to update the code and database by using `-u`.
 This will update to the latest AMR database, as well as any code changes in AMRFinder.
 Use '--help' to see the complete set of options and flags.

 ### Input file formats

 `-p <protein_fata>` and `-n <nucleotide_fasta>`:
 FASTA files are in standard format.
 The identifiers reported in the output are the first non-whitespace characters on the defline.

 `-g <gff_file>`
 GFF files are used do get sequence coordinates for AMRFinder hits from protein sequence.
 The identifier from the identifier from the FASTA file is matched up with the 'Name=' attribute from field 9 in the GFF file.
-See test_prot.gff for a simple example. (e.g., `amrfinder -p test_prot.fa -g test_prot.gff` should result in the sample output shown below)
+See test_prot.gff for a simple example. (e.g., `amrfinder -p test_prot.fa -g test_prot.gff` should
+        result in the sample output shown below)

 ### Output format

+AMRFinder output is in tab-delimited format (.tsv).
 The output format depends on the options `-p`, `-n`, and `-g`.
-Protein searches with gff files and translated dna searches will also include contig, start, and stop columns.
+Protein searches with gff files (`-p
+<file.fa> -g <file.gff>` and translated dna searches (`-n <file.fa>`) will also
+include contig, start, and stop columns.

 A sample AMRFinder report: